 - At the core of person-centred therapy (PCT) is the belief that people possess an innate need to be the best they can be.

 - However, past relationships on a familial and societal level can feed into our sense of self which can become distorted by a need to ‘fit in’.That is to say, ‘conditions of worth’.

 - I provide a therapeutic environment where the client feels safe emotionally and physically.

-- There are three core conditions which help to develop and maintain the therapeutic relationship:
+- Three core conditions help to develop and maintain the therapeutic relationship:

 - Secondly, unconditional positive regard – I will be non – judgemental and value you as a person;

 - Congruence – I will be genuine with you.

 - The therapeutic relationship will help you to be more like yourself – and to like yourself more.

 - PCT considers you to be an expert on yourself.

-Firstly, as a person centred therapist, I will not tell you what to do.
-Secondly, I will help you to tell yourself what to do.
+Firstly, as a person-centred therapist, I will not tell you what to do.
+Secondly, I will help you to say to yourself what to do.
 The last point above is worth reiterating: You are the expert on yourself.